-To program the selected Metis board check that the 'Program' Tab is selected.
-Use the 'Browse' button to locate the Metis_Vx.x.rbf file that is to be loaded into the Metis flash memory.
+To program the selected Metis board use the 'Browse' button to locate the Metis_Vx.x.rbf file that is to be loaded into the Metis flash memory.
 The current Metis_Vx.x.rbf file can be found at http://openhpsdr.org/download.php.